jairocgr/datashot/README.md

 gzip < storage/snaps/my_crm_devsnap.gz | mysql -h localhost dbname
 ```

+## Hat Tipping

+I tip my hat to [ifsnop/mysqldump-php](https://github.com/ifsnop/mysqldump-php)
+for providing insights on how to dump a mysql database via PHP/PDO.

 ## License

 This project is licensed under the MIT License - see the